- What is the purpose of a Local Plan?

 6. When will decisions on the content of the Proposed Submission Local Plan be made?

-On the 20 November 2024, the Council’s Licensing and Planning Policy Committee (LPPC) will consider a Proposed Submission Local Plan (Regulation 19).
+On the 20 November 2024, the Council’s Licensing and Planning Policy Committee (LPPC) recommended to Full Council that the Proposed Submission Local Plan (Regulation 19) be endorsed as being sound, and that public consultation on the document commences as soon as is practicably possible.

 7. How has EBBC taken into account the feedback received during the first public consultation on the Local Plan (Regulation 18)?